logo

 Best videos

-Scorpionfishes including Rhinopias and Lionfishes.
-Part 14 of my documentary, "Mucky Secrets", about the fascinating marine creatures of the Lembeh Strait in Indonesia.
-Watch the full 90-minute documentary at http://www.youtube.com/watch?v=nJMZ6reOB0E
+Mandarinfish & other dragonets.
+Part 9 of my documentary, "Mucky Secrets", about the fascinating marine creatures of the Lembeh Strait in Indonesia.

 There are English captions showing either the full narration or the common and scientific names of the marine life, along with the dive site names.

-Thanks to Kevin MacLeod of http://www.incompetech.com for the music track, "Lightless Dawn" and to Chris Zabriskie of http://chriszabriskie.com for the track "Divider".
-These tracks are licensed under a Creative Commons Attribution 3.0 Unported license.
+Thanks to Kevin McLeod of http://www.incompetech.com for the music track, "Comfortable Mystery", which is licensed under a Creative Commons Attribution 3.0 Unported license.

 Thanks to the staff and keen-eyed divemasters of Two Fish Divers (http://www.twofishdivers.com), for accommodation, diving services and critter-spotting.